tylertitsworth/5th-age-srd/Classes/Occultist.md

 ##### Champion Feat

-Hit or miss, deal lightning damage equal to your Wisdom modifier, twice at 5th level, and thrice at 8th level, to 1d4 nearby enemies.
+Hit or miss, deal lightning damage equal to your Wisdom modifier, twice at champion tier, and thrice at epic tier, to 1d4 nearby enemies.

 ##### Epic Feat